Hello! Thank you so much for letting me interview you. How are you?

 Do you have any favourite pieces of work that you adore at the moment from your shop?

 I am currently selling a lot of my hand painted Christmas baubles.
 I launched them last year and this year was lucky enough to be asked to personalise them in Fortnum and Mason.
 I love the detail on them and hearing all the unusual names which I get to hand letter on to them, and I get lots of lovely compliments from customers.
 I think as it's such a personal gift it feels that much more special as you know what it means to the customer and that makes it special for me too.

 What do we hope to see in this up and coming year for your Facebook page, Instagram and your work?

 I hope to be more involved with my social media next year.
 I want to be brave and show my face a bit more on Instagram Stories to make more of a connection with my followers and to show everyone life behind the scenes!
-I dont really like public speaking or being on camera so it will be something I woudl like to overcome and be more confident with.
-I am also planning to do a few more giveaways - its something I have always wanted to do but never seem to get around to.
-For my collection I am really hoping to spend some time designing a limited edition set of screen prints.
-This has also been something I have wanted to do for a while and did start working on this year but haven't quite finished off.
-As it will be a limited edition collection I really want to make sure its perfect!
+I don't really like public speaking or being on camera so it will be something I would like to overcome and be more confident with.
+I am also planning to do a few more giveaways - it's something I have always wanted to do, but never seem to get around to.

 What are you currently working on?

 At the moment it's all Christmas, Christmas, Christmas!
 I have to build a stock pile of baubles for personalisation at F&M, which actually has been a great time saver when I get online orders too.
 I used to make each one to order from scratch, but being able to grab a pre-painted one and just add the name has been great.
 I have also been lucky enough to be asked to work at a few Christmas events and have a workshop lined up with Pandora this week, and a bauble personalisation event at House of Fraser next month.